 Raising children is no easy task.
 You have so much to think about as they’re growing up that college might not always be at the forefront of your mind.
 But the reality is, the earlier you get started on planning how to fund your child’s education, the better off you will be.
 With the impact of compounding interest, even just a couple of years can make a difference in your savings.
 Take the first step by calculating the potential future cost and consider how many years you have left to save.
 This way, you’ll have a specific number in mind when it comes to putting money aside each month.

 Not sure how to get started with that calculation?
-We’ll be covering that topic and more in our upcoming webinar, How to Navigate the College Search and Application Process Stress-Free.
-You can register to attend that webinar live (or receive the recording if you can’t make it live).
+View the recording of our webinar, How to Navigate the College Search and Application Process Stress-Free.

 Mistake #2: Not Researching Account Types